 As Dean Karen DePauw states in her Transforming Graduate Education Blogpost, "Academic bullying manifests itself in many different ways and can include intimidation, humiliation, belittlement, embarrassment and undermining one’s authority."

-If you are unsure what constitutes academic bullying, there are definitions below, and we have case studies that show some of the multiple ways bullying can occur in an academic environment.
+If you are unsure what constitutes academic bullying, there are definitions below and in the video.
+This website also contains case studies that show some of the multiple ways bullying can occur in an academic environment.

 A task force at Eastern Washington University defines bullying as: Intentional behavior targeted at an individual or group that is repeated, hostile or offensive, and creates an intimidating and/or threatening environment which produces a risk of psychological and/or physical harm.

 Academic bullying shares many similarities with workplace bullying, but the power differentials and the formal levels of protection found in academic environments make addressing bullying a complex issue.

 Academic bullying occurs throughout the academic or professional space: in the classroom, in meetings, at conferences, in the laboratory setting, in face-to-face interactions, and of course through email and social media.

 Bullying may take many forms including but not limited to physical, verbal, or written acts or behavior.
 It may also manifest as excluding behavior such as ignoring or dismissing individuals or groups.

 - Hostile behaviors include but are not limited to behaviors that are harmful or damaging to individuals and/or property.
 Behaviors that are intimidating , threatening, disruptive, humiliating, sarcastic, or vicious may also constitute hostile behavior.